jolibrain/deepdetect/README.md

 - no database dependency and sync, all information and model parameters organized and available from the filesystem
 - flexible template output format to simplify connection to external applications
 - templates for the most useful neural architectures (e.g. Googlenet, Alexnet, ResNet, convnet, character-based convnet, mlp, logistic regression)
+- support for sparse features and computations on both GPU and CPU

 ##### Documentation